thirumurthis/stock-api/learning_notes.md

 ### Learnings during the deployment.

 ##### In order to make use of in-Memory H2  for testing then use application.properties under the test/java/resources
-      - Also make a note that the H2 dependencies should be scope testing
+      - Also make a note that the H2 dependencies should be of scope test.

 ##### Developing integration test cases with Feign Client
    - Faced error since didn't include the feign-okhttp client dependency jar.